The-Foreigners/The-Foreigners.github.io/objectives.md

   - Meet with Gen. Felix.

 - Craft duplicate of phylactery
-  - Send to Ghostlord with one of his minions, get him to withdrawl his forces from Elsir Vale.
+  - Send to Ghostlord with one of his minions (Tongues?), get him to withdrawl his forces from Elsir Vale.
-    - Prepare 'Tongues' when attempting to subdue.
   - Track with 'Detect Magic'/'Locate Object'.

 - Business: